Insmire/Credit_Risk_Analysis/README.md

 ## Results
 <!-- Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results. -->

+We begin by converting all qualitative data to numberical data before splitting the dataset into training set and testing set.
+Applications have a tendency to have an imbalance of quantity between high- and low-risk loans.
+Thus to reduce bias created from the weight of low-risk loans, we re-sample the data via various algorithms including the naive random over-sampling algorithm, synthetic minority over-sampling technique (SMOTE) algorithm, cluster centroids undersamling algorithm, and synthetic minority over-sampling technique edited nearest neighbors (SMOTEENN) combination sampling algorithm, prior to fitting the re-sampled data to a logistic regression model.
+We also fit the dataset to two other models, balanced random forest classifier and easy ensemble classifier.
+Lastly we employ the evaluation metrics, balanced accuracy score, confusion matrix, and imbalanced classification report, to determine the performance of each algorithm or model.

 * Naive random over-sampling algorithm with logistic regression model